Meet Our Team in Maple Grove, MN

 Master of Arts degree in Counseling Psychology - University of St. Thomas

 Naomi enjoys providing therapy to individuals, couples, groups and families to improve their overall sense of health and well-being.
-She specializes in working with people struggling with life transitions, postpartum mental health, anxiety, depression, self-harm, relationship issues, parenting, stress management, divorce and career issues.
+She specializes in working with people struggling with life transitions, postpartum mental health, anxiety, depression, self-harm, relationship issues, stress management, divorce and career issues.
 Naomi works from a whole person, strengths-based approach which means she will focus on all areas that make up your health: emotional, social and physical.
 In addition to her work as a therapist, she is also the owner of Collaborative Counseling.

 Naomi was born and raised in Minnesota where she earned her Bachelor’s degree from Hamline University in Psychology and Criminal Justice.
 She then obtained her Master’s degree in Counseling Psychology from the University of St. Thomas.
 Naomi has worked in a variety of settings in healthcare including residential treatment for dually diagnosed children, health insurance, managed care, outpatient mental health and private practice counseling.

 In her free time Naomi enjoys traveling, crafting, cooking, reading, learning new things and spending time with her family.

 October 10th is World Mental Health Day, and this year’s theme is “Make mental health and well-being for all a global priority.”
 Here at Collaborative we asked our providers to share their thoughts on mental health and well-being for all.
 “What would our lives and communities look like if mental health was a priority?”
 “I […] The post World Mental Health D… [more+]